-To determine how many owners and operators would be impacted by the need for consultant services, the Department relied on the 2012 GDF survey to generate costs and/or savings associated with local governments, concluding that only one GDF operated by a local government would be subject to this proposed rulemaking.
+To determine how many owners and operators will be impacted by the need for consultant services, the Department relied on the 2012 GDF survey to generate costs and/or savings associated with local governments, concluding that only one GDF operated by a local government will be subject to this final-form rulemaking.
 As described in response to Question 19, above, the response rate to the Department survey was over 60%.
 The response rate of government entities was much lower: approximately 30% of government facilities that operated USTs responded.
-Among those that responded, only one government-operated facility, a GDF operated by the Pennsylvania Turnpike Commission, would be subject to this proposed rulemaking.
-The operator of the facility indicated a facility throughput over the 120,000-gallon threshold to trigger this proposed rulemaking.
+Among those that responded, only one government-operated facility, a GDF operated by the Pennsylvania Turnpike Commission, will be subject to this final-form rulemaking.
+The operator of the facility indicated a facility throughput over the 120,000-gallon threshold to trigger this final-form rulemaking.
 The Pennsylvania Turnpike Commission facility is a State government-operated GDF, not a local government-operated GDF.
 To determine the likely number of local government-operated GDFs, the distribution of survey responses was applied to the government GDFs that did not respond.